realworldocaml/book/en/05-records-and-variants.md

 single pattern to match all possible records of type `host_info`.
 This works because record patterns are _irrefutable_, meaning that a single pattern is guaranteed to match any value of the type in question.

 In other words, an irrefutable pattern is one where all of the requirements imposed by the pattern match are enforced by the type system, so that code that compiles will never have a runtime failure due to a failed match.
-This is in contrast to lists, where it's easy to write a pattern match that fails at runtime.
+This is in contrast to, say, lists, where it's easy to write a pattern match that fails at runtime.
 For example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let first_plus_second (x :: y :: _) = x + y;;